DHTMLX/gantt-docs/data/desktop/layout_config.md

 You can [set custom configuration options](desktop/layout_config.md#configuringganttlayout) for the **grid** and **timeline** views.
 The default options are taken from the global **gantt.config** object.

+{{note Note that you should specify the configuration of layout before Gantt initialization.
+If you make changes in the layout, you need to reinitialize Gantt.}}

 Scrollbar
 -----------